|

 April 29, 2013

 Montgomery Mondays serve as my attempt to document the sights of Montgomery that I see every day.
-I want to bring to light
+I want to bring to light the conditions of the forgotten neighborhoods in the birthplace of the civil rights movement.
+To find out more about Montgomery Mondays, please click here.

-This week's theme: do people actually go to church here?
+do people actually go to church here?

 Amazing Grace, how sweet the sound,